 Before marriage, it can be difficult to imagine a time when your spouse will betray a mutual agreement you two currently share.
 Imagine, for example, you and your spouse agree that you will each only take what you came into the marriage with after a divorce.
 Stating that you agree to these terms is one thing, but putting it in writing in front of legal representation is another.
 Creating a “prenuptial agreement” on a napkin with no attorneys present, as was the case with Steven Spielberg and Amy Irving, will not hold up in court.

 It may be hard to tell your spouse you want a real, legalized prenuptial agreement before marriage.
 Your spouse may take this as you saying that you anticipate a divorce, that you do not want him or her to share your assets, or that you do not fully trust him or her.
 However, being firm with your request is important to the future of your assets.
-Both parties need independent attorneys who can witness the voluntary agreement signing for a prenuptial agreement to be valid.
+Both parties need independent divorce attorneys in Sacramento who can witness the voluntary agreement signing for a prenuptial agreement to be valid.

 Coercing Your Spouse Into Signing